-Expanded Access to Health Care Needs
+Expanded Access toHealth Care Needs

 An estimated 22 to 30% of people newly eligible for Medicaid will have had contact with local criminal justice systems.
 Creating new levels of community engagement will be vital to HRSAfunded safety-net providers, given the complexity of health and behavioral health needs of individuals transiting out of criminal justice systems.
-Expanded access abundant opportunities and showcases the need for new community partnerships with local criminal justice. ..systems.
+Expanded access to healthcare brings abundant opportunities and showcases the need for new community partnerships with local criminal justice. ..systems.